gregbaker/sfu-docs/your-gpu-plaidml.md

-# GPU Accelerated Computing on Your Computer
+# GPU Accelerated Computing on Your Computer: PlaidML

 The [PlaidML](https://github.com/plaidml/plaidml) library makes getting deep learning and your GPU working together much easier than the alternatives (that I have seen, at least).